 Toxins from the bacteria or other microbes (like Candida) get into the bloodstream then travel to the brain impairing neurotransmitter production or functions that regulate our moods, thoughts and behaviour.
 These bacteria may also use the Vagus Nerve (transmits signal to the brain, stomach, heart and lungs.)
 The Vagus Nerve helps to modulate mood, fear and anxiety.

-Clostridium – a bacteria associated with conduct disorders, autism, depression, schizophrenia by altering the neurotransmitters in the brain.
+Clostridium -Watery diarrhoea, Colitis, abdominal pain, a bacteria associated with conduct disorders, autism, depression, schizophrenia by altering the neurotransmitters in the brain.
 They can also inhibit the enzyme called dopamine.

-Streptococcus – the infection causing Rheumatic fever has proteins in the cell walls similar to the proteins that exist in various places throughout the body like the heart, brain and joints.
+Streptococcus – reducing digestive capacity SIBO or Constipation – this infection causes Rheumatic fever, it has proteins in the cell walls similar to the proteins that exist in various places throughout the body like the heart, brain and joints.
 The immune system may mistake human tissue for the bacteria’s protein and attack causing inflammation and damage to these tissues.
 A disorder call PANDA’S which develops in children after an infection which manifests as obsessive- compulsive disorder and tic disorder.
 Can make the gut too acidic. high levels of L-lactate may indicate a bowel overgrowth of Streptococcus.

-Helicobacter Py. – (Causes food poisoning) is implicated in the cause of GERD (acid reflux) It can trigger an auto-immune response – Helicobacter can potentially precipitate overgrowth of other bacteria – and it creates intestinal inflammation.
+Helicobacter Py. – (food poisoning) aching burning pain in the abdomen, Ulcers, Iron deficiency, Heart burn, is implicated in the cause of GERD (acid reflux) It can trigger an auto-immune response – Helicobacter can potentially precipitate overgrowth of other bacteria – and it creates intestinal inflammation.

-E-Coli – fragments found in the amyloid plaques of people with Alzheimer’s disease whose brains were examined at autopsy.
+E-Coli – food poisoning- Produces a cell wall protein Ro-60 which triggers attack from the immune system – systemic lupus erythematosus (SLE) fragments found in the amyloid plaques of people with Alzheimer’s disease whose brains were examined at autopsy. abundant in Crohn’s disease.

 Bacteroides – high levels found in people with Alzheimer'(University College London Dementia research group research)

-Enterococcus – produces lactic acid – killing off good probiotic bacteria like Bifidobacterium -L-lactate is metabolised in the liver – high levers correlate with cognitive dysfunction such as nervousness, memory loss, forgetfulness, confusion and mind going blank.
+Enterococcus – abdominal pain, abdominal abscesses, serious UTI and can also affect the heart, produces lactic acid – killing off good probiotic bacteria like Bifidobacterium -L-lactate is metabolised in the liver – high levers correlate with cognitive dysfunction such as nervousness, memory loss, forgetfulness, confusion and mind going blank.

 Enterobacteria and Proteus – one of the by-products produced is ammonia.
 Ammonia is a neurotoxin and when in excess can lead to neuroinflammation, impairment of neurons, brain fog, mental confusion impairment of cognitive functioning and more.
 High ammonia levels can overload the liver and kidneys and may produce a wide range of symptoms like headaches, irritability, fatigue, diarrhoea and nausea.